-A computer adaptive testing approach for assessing physical function in children and adolescents
+A computer adaptive approach for assessing physical functioning in children and adolescents

 The purpose of this article is to demonstrate: (1) the accuracy and (2) the reduction in amount of time and effort in assessing physical functioning (self-care and mobility domains) of children and adolescents using computer-adaptive testing (CAT).
 A CAT algorithm selects questions directly tailored to the child's ability level, based on previous responses.
 Using a CAT algorithm, a simulation study was used to determine the number of items necessary to approximate the score of a full-length assessment.
 We built simulated CAT (5-, 10-, 15-, and 20-item versions) for self-care and mobility domains and tested their accuracy in a normative sample (n=373; 190 males, 183 females; mean age 6y 11mo [SD 4y 2m], range 4mo to 14y 11mo) and a sample of children and adolescents with Pompe disease (n=26; 21 males, 5 females; mean age 6y 1mo [SD 3y 10mo], range 5mo to 14y 10mo).
 Results indicated that comparable score estimates (based on computer simulations) to the full-length tests can be achieved in a 20-item CAT version for all age ranges and for normative and clinical samples.
 No more than 13 to 16% of the items in the full-length tests were needed for any one administration.
 These results support further consideration of using CAT programs for accurate and efficient clinical assessments of physical functioning.